Know someone with excellent credit? This lender lets you recruit them as a backer for better rates.

 Once you receive your funds from Backed, it’s time to start thinking about repayments.
 Follow these steps:

 - Make on-time repayments.
 Keep track of when your repayment is due each month to avoid a $20 late fee.
 If you choose to pay by check, Backed charges a $10 check processing fee.
 And if your check bounces — or you don’t have enough in your account to cover your payment — you’ll be charged a $15 unsuccessful payment fee as well.

 - Keep your backer informed.
 If you included a backer in your loan agreement, make sure they understand the details of your loan, like when payments are due and how much they are.

 - Reach out to Backed.
-If you’re unable to make a payment, contact Backed using its email notification system.
+If you’re unable to make a payment, contact Backed using its email notification system as soon as possible.

 Backed personal loans offer competitive rates and flexible loan options to those with thin credit.
 It could be a good option if your looking to improve your credit and have friends or family members with excellent credit who trust you to pay back the loan.

-Compare other providers and loan options to find what works best for your personal finance needs.
+Compare other providers and loan options to find what one that works best for your personal situation.